campaign-layer/origin-sdk/README.md

 ---

 Call these methods as `await auth.origin.methodName(...)` after authenticating.
 See inline code documentation for full details and parameter types.

 ---

+# Advanced flows

+## App Revenue Share in Origin using derivatives

+You can enable app-level revenue sharing in **Origin** using the following setup:

+1. **Mint a base (genesis) IPNFT** for your platform and set its royalty percentage to whatever share you want the platform to receive.
+This can be done using the Origin UI, or the SDK.
+2. **Make all user-created IPNFTs derivatives** of this base IPNFT.
+There are two ways to do this:
+   - **Automatic (recommended):**
+     Set the `baseParentId` parameter on the `CampProvider` or `Auth` class (depending on your integration) to the tokenId of the base IPNFT.
+     → This automatically applies to _all mints_, including those made through the **Camp SDK Modal**.
+   - **Manual:**
+     If you’re using a custom mint flow, add the base IPNFT’s tokenId to the `parents` array before calling `origin.mintFile` or `origin.mintSocial`.
+     → Note: this does **not** affect mints made through the Camp SDK Modal.
+3. **Royalties flow automatically:**

+   The royalty percentage defined on the base IPNFT will be collected from every subscription to its derivative IPNFTs.

+4. **Claim your platform royalties:**

+   You can view and claim the accumulated platform royalties directly from your **Creator Dashboard** in the **Origin UI**.

+**Note:** Each IPNFT can have a maximum of 8 parents.
+Using one parent slot for app-level revenue sharing reduces the available slots for user-defined parent–derivative relationships to 7.

+---